useElven/core/README.md

 ## useElven core

+> [!NOTE]
-Please be aware that versions below 1.0.0 will still have breaking changes.
+> Please be aware that versions below 1.0.0 will still have breaking changes.
 Till then, please 'freeze' the version of useElven in your app, and decide when to upgrade.

-### About

-`useElven` is a set of hooks and tools designed to work with React-base applications.
+> [!NOTE]
+> Please remember that the scope of functionality is limited and does not correspond to that of sdk-dapp.
+But over time, functionalities are added.
+Check the docs for more info

+> [!NOTE]
-It is a wrapper for [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) - a set of Typescript/Javascript libraries.
+> It incorporates [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) - a set of MultiversX Typescript/Javascript libraries.

 ### Docs